DFHack/dfhack/docs/dev/Lua API.rst

 * ``createTile(pixels, tile_px_w, tile_px_h)``

-  Create and register new a texture with the given tile dimension and array of ``pixels`` as data in row major order.
+  Create and register a new texture with the given tile dimensions and an array of ``pixels`` in row major order.
 Each pixel is an integer representing color in packed RBGA format (for example, #0022FF11).

-  Returns ``TexposHandle``.
+Returns a ``TexposHandle``.

 * ``createTileset(pixels, texture_px_w, texture_px_h, tile_px_w, tile_px_h)``